 The Truth in the Myth

 The amount of calories you burn is directly related to exercise intensity.
 It is a fact that the body uses fat as the primary source of fuel during lower intensity exercise.
 About 60 percent of the calories burned come from fat.
 This fact has given birth to the fat burning zone notion.
 But, for overall fat loss, what matters most is the difference between the number of calories you expend and the number of calories you consume.

 Both zones are designed to keep your heart rate within your target range.
-Your target heart rate ranges from 50 to 85 percent of your maximum heart rate.
+Your target heart rate ranges from 50 to 70 percent of your maximum heart rate states the American Heart Association.
 If you exercise in the fat burning zone, your heart rate stays in the lower end of the range, not exceeding 70 percent.
 To exercise in the cardio zone, the intensity of exercise must increase, resulting in an elevated heart rate.

 The Cardio Zone

 When you exercise at intensities greater than 70 percent of your max, your body uses carbohydrates as the primary source of fuel.
 Though you are not burning fat, you are burning lots of calories.
 Intervals are an excellent way to ramp up the intensity of your workout.

 To try them, go hard for one minute at your cardio exercise of choice (jogging, running, elliptical), then recover for one minute and repeat.
 As you become proficient, increase the number of minutes spent on the intense portion and and lower the number of minutes on recovery.
 Interval training or HIIT burns more subcutaneous fat than endurance training according to ExRx.net.